 The top tourist attractions in Maui are some of the most famous in the Hawaiian islands.
 From lazing on the iconic Wailea Beach or Kaanapali Beach to hiking in the West Maui Mountains or Haleakala National Park to soaking in the laid-back vibes of Lahaina Town, there are endless activities to enjoy on the island of Maui.

-Ready to start planning out what to do in Maui?
+Ready to start planning out what to do?
 Sort out your adventure with this complete guide to the best places to visit in Maui, HI.

 Located off the shore of South Maui, the crescent-shaped Molokini Crater formed due to volcanic activity millions of years ago.
 Today, the section of the crater above the surface forms a compact islet that’s been known to man for thousands of years.